fhildeb/lukso-node-guide/1-hardware-build/README.md

 ### 1.1.1 Optional Components

-The memory may not be sufficient for future-proof use of the node over several years or by several chains.
+The storage may not be sufficient for future-proof use of the node over several years or by several chains.
 Here, the freezer functionality of Geth comes into play to split the network data on different disks.
 I plan to expand my storage and add a 4 TB 2.5" HDD to fit the housing.
 Therefore, make sure to keep all the accessories and frames.

+> **NOTE:** Have a look into the [Blockchain Clients](/6-blockchain-clients/) section of the guide to determine how much storage you will need without doing maintenance to your node.

 ![Hardware Switch](/img/hardware-switch.png)